 Application Due Date

 The admissions process begins when you submit an application.
 The Earth Expeditions application is available from early September to the January 28 due date.

 Notification of Acceptance

-Successful applicants will receive notification of their Earth Expeditions course placement via email by March 15th of every year, and to retain their space they will have 10 days to complete and submit enrollment materials to Miami University.
+Successful applicants will receive notification of their Earth Expeditions course placement via email by March 15th of every year (due to covid this date is April 15, 2021), and to retain their space they will have 10 days to complete and submit enrollment materials to Miami University.
 After accepting their placement, students will be placed in a Web-Based Learning Community where they will be introduced to their instructors and classmates, access the course syllabus and itinerary, complete required forms for travel, and link to their Expedition Planner, which will include a packing list with clothing and gear suggestions, information on travel health, emergency contacts, and the country they will be visiting.
 Other pertinent details will also be included.

 Accommodations at Earth Expeditions Locations

 During Earth Expeditions courses, lodging consists of both comfortable hotels with many conveniences and more modest accommodations.
 Research field stations may be simple and without frills, and heat or air conditioning may not be available at all locations.
 In some instances, modern toilet facilities will not be available.
 Some field sites are far from medical facilities.
 Clean drinking water will always be provided.
 Regardless of location, students will be sharing rooms and will be expected to carry their own luggage to and from lodging and transportation.

 - To support involvement by a broad range of professionals nationally and globally, Miami University discounts tuition for Earth Expedition participants who hold bachelor’s degrees and who are not full-time students at Miami University.
 Upon successful completion of both the field and Web-based components of the Earth Expeditions course, participants will receive seven graduate credit hours.